On the Davenport-Heilbronn theorems and second order terms: Proofs of the main terms of Theorems --

 \begin{proof} The set $\mathcal Z_p$ may be naturally partitioned into two subsets: $\mathcal W_p$, the set of forms $f\in V_\Z$ corresponding to cubic rings not maximal at $p$; and $\mathcal Y_p$, the set of forms $f\in V_\Z$ corresponding to cubic rings that are maximal at $p$ but also totally ramified at $p$.

 We first treat $\mathcal W_p$.
 Recall that the {\it content} $\ct(R)$ of a cubic ring $R$ is defined as the maximal integer $n$ such that $R=\Z+nR'$ for some cubic ring $R'$.
 It follows from (\ref{ringlaw3}) that the content of $R$ is simply the content (i.e., the greatest common divisor of the coefficients) of the corresponding binary cubic form $f$.
 We say $R$ is {\it primitive} if $\ct(R)=1$, and $R$ is {\it primitive at $p$} if $\ct(R)$ is not a multiple of $p$.
+The following lemma follows immediately from Proposition~\ref{subring}.

 \begin{lemma} Suppose $R$ is a cubic ring that is primitive at $p$.
 Then the number of subrings of index $p$ in $R$ is at most $3$. \end{lemma}